rackerlabs/technical-blog/_posts/2015-12-16-Windows-Server-2016-Docker-and-Sitecore.md

 Browse to your docker host IP and the default sitecore page shows up.

 I hope this gives you a good intro to Docker on Windows Server 2016 with Sitecore.
-Windows Server 2016 is still in technical preview and there still are a lot of limitations and bugs, but seeing sitecore run out of a container is a good step in the right direction.
-I did run into issues of mvc not being able to load in the container.
+Windows Server 2016 is still in technical preview and there still are a lot of limitations and bugs, but seeing Sitecore run out of a container is a good step in the right direction.
+I did run into issues of MVC not being able to load in the container.
 This will break content editing, among other things, but as Microsoft matures the container offering, we will be ready to use Docker with Sitecore.
 In my next post, I will show us how to install a fresh sitecore instance using a dockerfile.

    [here]:<https://msdn.microsoft.com/virtualization/windowscontainers/quick_start/container_setup>